 SCREEN: The imaging system being initialized, and button being clicked.

 Keep the setup in auto exposure with exposure time in the auto at 60 seconds, Binning Medium at F/Stop 1; Excitation filter blocked, and Emission filter open [1].
 When Initialization ends, select Imaging Wizard and Bioluminescence and then click Next, Open Filter to select Mouse in the image subject [2].
 Author: How would you like JoVES’s voice talent to pronounce F/Stop 1?
+Answer: Aperture

 SCREEN: The settings being entered.